The Year of Yang Metal Rat

 Nobody knows what the future holds.
 Still, we make decisions anyway, every day with our choices.
 Although we want certainties which are impossible in today’s world we are quite successful because we’ve have adapted to an ever-changing environment that we understand only imperfectly.
 Humans, throughout history, have developed a variety of narratives and ways of coping with the radical uncertainty that defines their lives.
 Astrology is one of them.
 Put it simply, astrology is a narrative.
 Although astrology is not an evidence-based discipline, people are drawn to it and in recent years it has seen a revival, due to general radical uncertainty.
 The market is estimated to be worth $2.1 billion according to The New York Times with the boom in a so-called astro-tech domain of apps, downloads, etc (with mostly women wanting to know about love and men focusing on work and money).
 Astrology offers a kind of self-reflection and witnessing, as well as, a narrative about what’s going on with yourself.
 It is also considered a kind of spiritual practice since religions haven’t upped their game.

 9-star ki – feng shui astrology

 Traditionally, 9-star ki or feng shui astrology new year starts every year on 4/5 February.
 9-star ki or feng shui astrology is a simple way of charting what might be in stock for you in 2020.
 Have a look, if it makes sense – use it, if not, don’t.
-At best, it’s like a story which might help you think metaphorically about your life and what’s important for you.
+At best, it’s like a story or narrative which might help you think metaphorically about your life and what’s important for you.
 Have fun and don’t take it too seriously.
 It’s just a metaphoric map, not the territory – and it might help you navigate this year better.
 Bagua model is similar to the life coaching tool called the wheel of life that represents different aspects of your life.